Antonio43Z/MusicPod/README.md

+## FILES LOST
+- During the commit, I think something was not done properly, all the files have been deleted

 # MusicPod

 MusicPod is an iOS application designed to explore various music genres and podcasts available on iTunes.
 The app provides a user-friendly interface to select genres, view top songs and podcasts, and search for specific content.